 Raging at Reality: The Sins of Violence in Dante’s Inferno

-On January 30th, we continue our tour through Dante’s Inferno on Monday with the levels of hell reserved to sins of violence.
-Specifically, we will be discussing Cantos IX-XV.
+We continue our tour through Dante’s Inferno by examining the levels of hell reserved to sins of violence.
+Specifically, we discuss Cantos IX-XV.

 Caught in the Whirlwind: The Sins of Incontinence in Dante’s Inferno